alexanderzatko/rovas/README.md

 # rovas
-Application for participating in the NEO economy
+Application allowing participating in the NEO economy